 While the Listing Rules do not expressly prohibit any purchase of shares by a listed company during any particular time(s), because the listed company would be regarded as an "insider" in relation to any proposed purchase or acquisition of its issued shares, the Company will not undertake any purchase or acquisition of Shares pursuant to the Share Purchase Mandate at any time after any matter or development of a price-sensitive nature has occurred or has been the subject of consideration and/or a decision of the Board until such price-sensitive information has been publicly announced.
 Rule 1207(19) of the Listing Rules provides, inter alia, that a listed issuer and its officers should not deal in the listed issuer's securities during the period commencing two (2) weeks before the announcement of each of the issuer's results for the first three (3) quarters, and one (1) month before the announcement of the issuer's annual (full year) results, as the case may be, and ending on the date of the announcement of the relevant results.
-In line with the best practices guide on securities dealings issued by the SGX-ST, the Company will not purchase or acquire any Shares through Market Purchases during the period of one (1) month immediately preceding the announcement of the Company's results for the first three (3) quarters.
+In line with the best practices guide on securities dealings issued by the SGX-ST, the Company will not purchase or acquire any Shares through Market Purchases during the period of one (1) month immediately preceding the announcement of the Company's full year results and the period of two (2) weeks immediately preceding the announcement of the Company's results for the first three (3) quarters.